Integrated investment, retrofit and abandonment energy system planning with multi-timescale uncertainty using stabilised adaptive Benders decomposition: Literature review

 \subsection{Retrofit planning}

-In grassroots design, the process decisions are made first to be followed by equipment decisions, but the retrofit design also requires models that can rate existing equipment for proper analysis.
-A comparison of grassroots and retrofit design has been presented in \citep{grossmann1987}.
-The combinatorial nature of the retrofit planning problems makes such models much more complex.
-There are several reasons for retrofit, including (1) processing a new feedstock, (2) improving the economics by the use of less energy per unit of production, (3) making a new product, and (4) increasing the conversion of the feedstocks, among many other reasons.
+In grassroots design, the decisions on what processes to use are made first to be followed by equipment decisions, but for proper analysis the retrofit design also requires models that evaluate existing equipment.
+A comparison of grassroots and retrofit design has been presented in \cite{grossmann1987}.
+The combinatorial nature of the retrofit planning problems makes their models much more complex.
+There are several reasons to retrofit, including (1) processing a new feedstock, (2) improving the economics by the use of less energy per unit of production, (3) making a new product, and (4) increasing the conversion of the feedstocks.
 In this paper, we consider retrofitting to make a new product.
 A debottlenecking strategy was proposed for retrofit problems \citep{Harsh1989AProblem}.
-A systematic procedure for the retrofit of heat exchanger networks was presented in \citep{yee1991}.
-Retrofit of heat exchangers has been extensively studied in the past decades \citep{Pan2013ADetails,Wang2012ApplicationNetwork}.
-A high-level optimisation model for the retrofit planning of process networks was presented in \citep{Jackson2002High-levelNetworks}, in which the retrofit over several time periods was addressed.
-The proposed strategy consists of a high-level analysis of the entire network and a low-level analysis of a specific process flowsheet.
+A systematic procedure for the retrofit of heat exchanger networks was presented in \cite{yee1991}.
+Retrofitting of heat exchangers has been extensively studied in the past decades \citep{Pan2013ADetails,Wang2012ApplicationNetwork}.
+A high-level optimisation model for the retrofit planning of process networks over several time periods was presented in \cite{Jackson2002High-levelNetworks}.
+The proposed strategy consists of a high-level analysis of the entire network and a detailed low-level analysis of the resulting specific process flowsheet.
 The problem is formulated using a multi-period generalised disjunctive programming model, which is reformulated using a mixed-integer linear program using the convex hull formulation.
-In this paper, considering the scope and size of the problem, we only consider the high-level modelling of the retrofit.
+In this paper, because of the scope and size of the problem, we only consider the high-level modelling of the retrofit.